- Futureproof planning

 The Northern Roots project is the renovation of a 160-acre disused park in Oldham, Greater Manchester.
 Based in Alexandra Park, part of the area was used for landfill and the remainder was used to store heavy machinery and had been left to overgrow for 100 years.
 EPG, part of STRI Group, were commissioned initially to undertake a feasibility assessment that would detail the possibility of the park being open to the public following renovation.
-Following this, EPG were further engaged for help to develop the sustainable water management of the development, using natural methods where feasible, to enhance the amenity and biodiversity of a site that is aiming to become the largest urban farm in Europe by creating sustainable economic, social and environmental benefits for the local community.
+EPG were further engaged to help develop the sustainable water management of the site, using natural methods where feasible, to enhance the amenity and biodiversity of a site that is aiming to become the largest urban farm in Europe by creating sustainable economic, social and environmental benefits for the local community.

 Part of the reason that the project is a complex one is the fact that a substantial proportion of the park is built on an existing landfill site.
 Additionally, there is a significant amount of existing infrastructure on the site including the Oldham District Interceptor Sewer (ODIS), Snipe Clough (a culverted waterway feeding into the River Medlock) other large diameter pipework and combined sewer overflows (CSOs).

 Due to its history and proposed regeneration, the Northern Roots development will generate a cocktail of pollutants during rainfall events.
 These pollutants could include hydrocarbons, heavy metals, silts & sediments, herbicides, fertiliser & horticultural wastes, organic materials, and litter; any of which could have a significantly negative impact on the quality of water entering rivers and streams, harming wildlife along the way.
 Since the site is a former landfill, the amount of water percolating into the ground must be minimised to prevent the mobilisation of leachate and potential contamination of ground water.